r-owen/base_loom_server/docs/threading.md

 ## Threading Direction

-The [Settings][settings.md] panel contains two settings specific to threading:
+The [Settings](settings.md) panel contains two settings specific to threading:

 Thread from right-to-left or left-to-right.

 Thread from back-to-front or front-to-back, which this only affects the display.
-Front-to-back mode rotates the pattern 180 degrees, as if seen from the back of the loom: shaft 1 is at the bottom, and warp end 1 is at the other edge than specified by the "Warp end 1 on" [setting][settings.md].
+Front-to-back mode rotates the pattern 180 degrees, as if seen from the back of the loom: shaft 1 is at the bottom, and warp end 1 is at the other edge than specified by the "Warp end 1 on" [setting](settings.md).

 ## Threading Display

 Threading is displayed as a picture that shows a group of threads (vertical colored bars) and the shaft they go through (numbers that interrupt the colored bars).
 It also shows warp end numbers above some threads.

-Warp end 0 is special: it has no shafts and no warp thread.
-It is the first pick when starting to thread a pattern.
+If "Separate repeats" is checked you will see a gap between unthreaded repeats.
-It is also an intermediate step when repeating a threading sequence, unless "Separate repeats" is unchecked.
+See [Repeating](#repeating) for more information.

 Special cases that may only be supported by WIF files:

 * Ends that are only threaded on shaft 0 (meaning not threaded through heddles on any shaft) are displayed without a shaft number.
-* Ends that are threaded through heddles on more than one shaft are only shown threaded on the lowest-numbered shaft, ignoring shaft 0.
+* Ends that are threaded through heddles on more than one shaft are only shown threaded on the lowest-numbered shaft (ignoring non-existent shaft 0).

 ## Threading Direction